Pattern Matching - C# Guide

 and manipulate control flow based on any condition of that data.
 You already

-that test a variable's value.
+write if statements and switch that test a variable's value.
 You write is

 statements that test a variable's type.
 Pattern matching adds new capabilities